island-is/island.is/apps/services/user-profile/README.md

-# User Profile
+## User Profile

-## About
+### About

-This service provides and stores user profile information, including contact info and preferred locale using the user's National Registration ID.
-It also handles email and mobile verification.
-The user-profile table isn't prepopulated with everyone in Iceland, so profiles can be created through various onboarding flows using the `findOrCreateUserProfile` method found throughout the project's code.
+A service responsible for providing and storing User profile information.
+It uses the user's National Registration ID to store contact details and preferred locale.
+It also handles email and mobile phone verification.
+The user profile table is not prepopulated with everyone in Iceland; hence, profiles can be created through various onboarding flows.
+The method `findOrCreateUserProfile` appears in multiple parts of the code.

-## Quickstart
+### Quickstart

 Run these commands: